 Windows 10 operating system supports all necessary software.
 The core curriculum studios, Geomatics, and Visualization courses use the Windows OS and Windows-based software, consistent with the Department’s computer lab.

-We highly recommend using a standard Windows machine, but if you elect to use a MAC, you may be required to DUAL-BOOT the MAC to Windows to utilize ESRI’s ARC 10.7, Rhino 6 plugins, and AutoCAD 2021.
-MAC users will need to configure this dual-boot system themselves.
+We recommend using a standard Windows machine, but if you elect to use a MAC, you may be required to DUAL-BOOT the MAC to Windows to utilize ESRI’s ARCGIS, Rhino plugins, and AutoCAD.
+(MAC users will need to configure this dual-boot system themselves.)
 The utilized software products do have some MAC versions, however they vary from the Windows versions and thus are not always acceptable for classes and/or group projects.
-We have also found the MAC versions of AutoCAD and Rhino 6 programs are not as refined as the current Windows versions.
-And again, Parallels Desktop, VMware Fusion, or other virtualization software used to run Windows software on top of the OSX operating system (vs. dual-booting) are currently too limiting for the processor intensive Windows software programs students will need to use.
+Parallels Desktop, VMware Fusion, or other virtualization software used to run Windows software on top of the OSX operating system (vs. dual-booting) have been limiting for the processor intensive Windows software programs students will use.

 - An i5 (gen 8 +) dual-core processor laptop with 8 GB’s of RAM is the minimum needed for heavy graphical work.
 A generation 8+ i7 Intel processor with 16+ GB’s of RAM is a good choice for a new laptop.
 Up to 64 GB’s of RAM may be useful at times, but is certainly NOT essential.